Photo by Jörg Braukmann

 Is Berlin affordable?
 Yes, relative to comparable European capitals — a good restaurant dinner in Kreuzberg or Mitte: €30–50/person; a beer at a traditional Berlin bar: €3.50–5; the BVG day transport ticket (covering all metro, tram, and bus): €10.40.
 Berlin’s relative affordability is one of its defining characteristics and a primary reason for its continued attraction of creative talent.

 What is Berlin’s best museum?
-The Pergamon Museum (Museum Island, Mitte) — the extraordinary collection of monumental architecture from the ancient world: the Pergamon Altar (from the 2nd-century BCE Greek city of Pergamon, Turkey), the Ishtar Gate of Babylon (6th century BCE, reconstructed from original glazed bricks), and the Market Gate of Miletus (a Roman structure relocated from Turkey).
+The Pergamon Museum (Museum Island, Mitte) — a remarkable collection of monumental architecture from the ancient world: the Pergamon Altar (from the 2nd-century BCE Greek city of Pergamon, Turkey), the Ishtar Gate of Babylon (6th century BCE, reconstructed from original glazed bricks), and the Market Gate of Miletus (a Roman structure relocated from Turkey).
 Note: the Pergamon’s main hall is currently under renovation (scheduled to reopen 2027); the other collections remain accessible.